brendondgr/Fellowship-Finder/README.md

 ## 🚀 Key Features

-* **🤖 Automated Discovery**: Deploys web scrapers to automatically find and retrieve fellowship listings.
+* **Automated Discovery**: Deploys web scrapers to automatically find and retrieve fellowship listings.

-* **🧠 AI-Powered Refinement**: Uses Google's Generative AI to clean, standardize, and enhance the quality of scraped data.
+* **AI-Powered Refinement**: Uses Google's Generative AI to clean, standardize, and enhance the quality of scraped data.

-* **🗂️ User-Friendly Management**: An intuitive web interface for organizing, favoriting, and filtering opportunities.
+* **User-Friendly Management**: An intuitive web interface for organizing, favoriting, and filtering opportunities.

-* **⚙️ Streamlined Workflow**: Simple command-line operations for data retrieval, processing, and cleanup.
+* **Streamlined Workflow**: Simple command-line operations for data retrieval, processing, and cleanup.

 ## 🛠️ Built With